top of page

 Why does it cost money to attend LMCA?

 Although tuition is required to attend classes, LMCA is a registered non-profit organization and a majority of the expenses collected go towards rent for classroom space, insurance for the building and students, and classroom materials.
-Most LMCA instructors are parents of students.
+A majority LMCA instructors are parents of students.
 Several instructors may be paid for their expertise in certain areas that are in great need such as high school level courses.

 What else do I have to do to homeschool my kids in PA?